erwinkulasic/Cakebase/README.md

 <br>

-Cakebase is an asynchronous fast json database that allows you to efficiently and easily edit, search or add objects.
+Cakebase is an asynchronous json database that allows you to efficiently and easily edit, search or add objects.
-This project has been optimized and improved with some updates for 2 years now.
-Cakebase is currently only available in Nodejs.

 <br>